• Skip to main content

 Exercise and Egoscue

-January 25, 2019 by Lisa
+January 25, 2019 by Jess Powell

 We tend to think about our daily exercise as strengthening our muscles or stretching our muscles.
 We do it every day, we are committed and diligent to maintain our strength and flexibility.
 If we stopped any part of our routine, we’d lose ground and our body would suffer, right?
 While there is truth to this, it may not be the appropriate thing to do when you are in pain.
 As Egoscue therapists we are trained to look at the body using a different approach.